iivanoo/covid-apps-observer/data/data_ca/reports/resources/ca.gc.hcsc.canada.stopcovid___1.1.8/report.md

 > I love the fact that our country will work to get virus dealt with, but I will always remember that they were the very people that sent covid 19 onto our Fair planet in the first place.<br> :date: __2021-01-19 04:57:40__

 > Hopefully more people in Ontario install it.<br> :date: __2021-01-18 01:11:45__

-> Works well if everyone uses it<br> :date: __2021-01-17 20:22:59__

-> How an app that is designed to save lives gets a 3.4 rating and yet video games that don't mean much at the end of the day get a 4.0 rating is beyond my understanding.
-I can only assume that some conspiracy theorists who think covid is a hoax or that the government wants to control us have given some very poor ratings.
-The premise behind this app seems quite simple so unless it is not picking up other people's codes properly then I can't see what issues could cause it to get a 3.4.<br> :date: __2021-01-16 01:00:19__

-> Great app.
-I trust it and hope it will alert me if needed.<br> :date: __2021-01-16 00:50:32__

-> I am a senior after shopping it is a God send to check and see if I had been exposed to the Covid 19.<br> :date: __2021-01-15 21:08:19__